July 25, 2022

 - Sales and Transaction Management.
 Control leads, deals, customer relationships in a single, seamless system.

 - Full control over the project.
-Project setup, project billing, expense tracking, and all sorts of reports.
+Project setup, billing, expense tracking, and all sorts of reports.
 All this allows you to maximize productivity and efficiency.
-At each stage, you can assess the risks of the project, how it will be profitable.
+At each stage, you can assess the project’s risks and how it will be profitable.

 - Work with human resources.
 Plan distributes labor resources based on the knowledge and skills of a person.